JenSans/MyPelotonStats/README.md

 ├── README.md                    <- The top-level README for reviewers of this project.
 ├── data                         <- CSV with Peloton Stats
 ├── EDA.ipynb                    <- Exploratory Data Analysis containing Jen, Wayne, and Derek EDA Jupyter Notebooks.
-├── .gitignore                   <- Plain text file where each line contains a pattern for files/directories to ignore.
+└──.gitignore                   <- Plain text file where each line contains a pattern for files/directories to ignore.
-└── presentation.pdf             <- PDF of the presentation slides for this project.